SYSTEM DEVELOPMENT CHARGES ADMINISTRATIVE RULES

 A System Development Charge (SDC) is a charge for connection and use, or increased usage, of City sewers, sewage treatment systems, storm sewers and drainage systems.
-This charge is collected to reimburse the City ratepayers for design, construction, acquisition, operation, maintenance, and discharge requirements of the City of Portland for sewage and drainage management including conveyance, treatment and disposal of sewage and drainage flows generated by development.
+This charge is collected to reimburse the City ratepayers for design, construction, and acquisition costs to the City's sanitary sewer, storm sewer, and drainage system.

 Chapter 17.36 of the Portland City Code (PCC) requires properties connecting to sewer and drainage systems under City control to pay the appropriate fees and charges.
-The intent of the SDC is to recover from new development an equitable share of the costs of providing additional capacity in, operating, and maintaining the City sanitary sewer, storm sewer and drainage system.
+The intent of the SDC is to recover from new development, as defined in PCC Section 17.04.G, an equitable share of the costs of providing additional capacity in, operating, and maintaining the City sanitary sewer, storm sewer and drainage system.

 These rules use terms defined in PCC Chapter 17.36 and the following:

 A. “Accessory Dwelling Unit” means a separate, smaller dwelling unit on the same tax lot as the primary dwelling structure.

 B. “Facial Challenge” means a challenge to a requirement that is based on an argument that the requirement cannot be applied fairly or reasonably in any situation.
 By contrast, an as-applied challenge is one based on an argument that a requirement should not be applied to the challenger’s particular situation because of factors that, in the challenger’s view, distinguish it from similar situations.

 C. “Return on Equity” means the rate of return on ownership interest by all ratepayers who have funded capital construction of the City’s sewer, storm sewer and drainage system and assets.